zhouyixin829/Analysis-on-Stop-Asian-Hate-trend-from-Twitter/README.md

 ## Features
-List the ready features here:
+Here are some of the features in project:
 - Analysis on search data state by state
-- WordClouds on streaming data
+- WordClouds on streaming data [wordCloud code](./code/WordCloud.ipynb)
 - SVM and Naive-Bayes models
 - Single-layer CNN and TextCNN
 - Two classifications (three-sentiments and two sentiments)